L0za007/InvNeRF/README.md

 <image src='media/Pixel_Sampling.gif' width=480 /> |

 # Optimisation
-This section will be released after publishing
+This section will be released after the work is accepted/published
 # Validation
 This section will be released soon
 # Visualisation